soundpaint/tipping-points/docs/en/index.md

-The “Tipping Points” project is a contribution to the supporting programme of the ZKM [exhibition “Critical Zones”](critical-zones.html) via the [Artists4Future network initiative](artists4future.html).
+The “Tipping Points” project is a contribution to the supporting programme of the ZKM [exhibition “Critical Zones”](critical-zones.html) via the [“Artists4Future Karlsruhe” network initiative](artists4future.html).
 It aims at depicting and clarifying one of the most essential aspects of climate change, namely demonstrating why returning back to previous state after passing a critical point is extremely hard.
 Using an extra primed seesaw as illustrative example, it demonstrates the effect of so-called